-Matthews Correlation Coefficient measures the quality of a classification.
-It takes into account true and false positives and negatives and is generally regarded as a balanced measure which can be used even if the classes are of very different sizes.
-The MCC is in essence a correlation coefficient between the observed and predicted binary classifications; it returns a value between −1 and +1.
-A coefficient of +1 represents a perfect prediction, 0 no better than random prediction and −1 indicates total disagreement between prediction and observation.
+Matthews Correlation Coefficient (MCC) measures the quality of a classification by taking into account true and false positives and negatives.
+It is generally regarded as a balanced measure which can be used even if the classes are of very different sizes.
+The MCC is a correlation coefficient between the observed and predicted binary classifications.
+A coefficient of 1 represents a perfect prediction, 0 no better than random prediction, and −1 indicates total disagreement between prediction and observation.

 Estimator Compatibility: Classifier, Anomaly Detector

 Output Range: -1 to 1

 - B. W. Matthews.
 (1975).
 Decision of the Predicted and Observed Secondary Structure of T4 Phage Lysozyme.